Omais-Rana/Code-and-Link-Utility-Suite/README.md

 <h2>General uses</h2>
 - Provides the option of downloading codes as PNG files in the user's default Download directory.<br>
 - In storage/app/qrcodes or /barcodes the codes are automatically stored (as PNG) after being generated.<br>
-- Original URLs and their shortened versions are stored in the database with the table named as "url_mappings".
+- Original URLs and their shortened versions are stored in the database with the table named as "url_mappings". <br>
 - The prefix "sho.rt/" is used in shortened links which can be changed from URL controller and the web route files.

 # Installation